rqlite/rqlite/README.md

 rqlite [![Circle CI](https://circleci.com/gh/otoolep/rqlite/tree/master.svg?style=svg)](https://circleci.com/gh/otoolep/rqlite/tree/master) [![GoDoc](https://godoc.org/github.com/otoolep/rqlite?status.svg)](https://godoc.org/github.com/otoolep/rqlite)
 ======

-*Detailed background on rqlite can be found on [these blog posts](http://www.philipotoole.com/tag/rqlite/).
-Note that master represents 2.0 development (which is still in progress), with a new API and Raft consensus module.
-If you want to work with 1.0 rqlite, you can find it [here](https://github.com/otoolep/rqlite/releases/tag/v1.0).*
+*Detailed background on rqlite can be found on [these blog posts](http://www.philipotoole.com/tag/rqlite/)*.

 *rqlite* is a distributed system that provides a replicated SQLite database. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a quorum of SQLite files, or none at all.